randomappleboi/Native-Wifi-for-Hackintoshes-with-Intel-Wireless-cards-on-macOS-sequoia/README.md

 ## Step 3.: Bluetooth

 As you may have noticed, Bluetooth doesn't work anymore.
-Fortunately, there is a very easy fix.
 Go to ```NVRAM > 7C436110-AB2A-4BBB-A880-FE41995C9F82``` and create two new keys:
 | Key | Type | Value |
 | ----------- | ----------- | ----------- |
 | bluetoothExternalDongleFailed | Data | 00 |